Make sure to review the differences in the supported actions for the Firebase CLI and Firebase console.

 Step 2: Install an extension

-During the installation process, you'll be prompted to review the basic specifications for the Firebase Extension (such as APIs enabled, resources created, access granted, etc.).
-You'll be notified of any billing requirements, and you'll also be prompted to provide values for the extension's configurable parameters.
+During the installation process, you'll be prompted to review the basic specifications for the extension (such as APIs enabled, resources created, access granted, etc.).
+You'll be notified of any billing requirements, and you'll also be prompted to specify values for the extension's configurable parameters.

 POSTINSTALL.mdfile included in the extension's source directory.